Photographer Tasneem Alsultan on Walking Away From Western Media

 "We don't need their pat on the back."
 Once thrilled by features in legacy media publications, seasoned Saudi photographer Tasneem Alsultan is done looking for validation from Western establishments.

-For decades, women in Saudi Arabia had limited visibility in public life.
-Photography, particularly of women, was heavily restricted.
+For decades, women in Saudi Arabia had limited visibility in public life, and photography, particularly of women, was heavily restricted.

-When Crown Prince Mohammed bin Salman (MBS) introduced his Vision 2030 reforms in 2016, the Kingdom saw sweeping changes which granted women the right to drive, lifted bans on cinemas and concerts, and directed investment towards the arts.
-“It all happened very quickly,” Alsultan says, calling it a “positive domino effect.”
+When Crown Prince Mohammed bin Salman (MBS) rose to power nearly a decade ago, he began to drive sweeping change across the Kingdom through his Vision 2030 reforms which granted women the right to drive, lifted bans on cinemas and concerts, and directed investment towards the arts.

 “The government pushed women to the forefront instead of always being in the background, or invisible.
-That’s when we started seeing ourselves everywhere,” she explains.
-“In the past you really had no space.
-Everything was segregated—restaurants, coffee shops, even malls had specific days for men, everything else for women and families.”
+That’s when we started seeing ourselves everywhere,” she added.
+“Before, everything was segregated.”

-Having lived equally between the West and the Middle East—between the US, UK, Dubai, Bahrain, and now Saudi—Alsultan gained unique insights into the damaging stereotypes she wanted to challenge through her work.
-She finds it infuriating that Arab women are portrayed as powerless or victimised by men.
+Having lived equally between the West and the Middle East—between the US, UK, Dubai, Bahrain, and now Saudi—gave Alsultan insight into the damaging stereotypes she wanted to push back against through her work.
+She finds it infuriating that Arab women are portrayed as powerless or victimized by men.
 She pushes back against the idea that husbands force their wives to cover, and the post-9/11 representation of Arab men as violent.

-“I find many stories of women who fought, and became whatever they wanted despite constraints from government, religion, or society,” Alsultan says.
+“I find many stories of women who became whatever they wanted despite constraints from government, religion, or society,” Alsultan said.
 “These women are my superheroes.”

-In Alsultan’s favourite project to date, ‘Saudi Tales of Love’, she photographed women across the marriage spectrum—from having never wed to being happily married, divorced and widowed—to answer two questions: “Do we need marriage to signify that we have love?
+In Alsultan’s favorite project to date, ‘Saudi Tales of Love’, she photographed women across the marriage spectrum—never and happily married, divorced and widowed—to answer two questions: “Do we need marriage to signify that we have love?
 Do you need a husband to have a significant life?”

-The series was a turning point of her career, made possible by her 2015 acceptance into the Arab Documentary Photography Program (ADPP).
+The series was a turning point of her career, made possible by her 2015 acceptance into the Arab Documentary Photography Program.

-“Only later, I realised that there were many Saudi women who had similar experiences beyond my expectations of a typical Saudi housewife,” she wrote on her website about the inspiration for her project.
+“Only later, I realized that there were many Saudi women who had similar experiences, beyond my expectations of a typical Saudi housewife,” she wrote on her website about the inspiration for her project.

 After she published her project in 2016, it exploded, and her career took off.
 ‘Saudi Tales of Love’ was published in TIME LightBox, a platform that showcases the best of documentary photography.
 One of the photos was even on the cover of Time Magazine and later printed in the Instagram headquarters in New York.
 In 2019, Alsultan received the Catchlight Fellowship to continue her work photographing women.

-“The women from ‘Saudi Tales of Love’ are my role models, my sisters.
-Each of them has exhibited something I could never find anywhere else,” Alsultan says.
+“The women from ‘Saudi Tales of Love’ are my role models, my sisters,” Alsultan said.

-She photographed women like X, who fell in love in dental school and married her classmate.
+She photographed women like Mai, who fell in love in dental school and married her classmate.
 They had a son and a daughter.
 The day before they signed the lease on their first home, her husband died in a tragic motorcycle accident.
-In the photo Alsultan captured, X wears her wedding dress, a symbol of her happy marriage.
+In the photo Alsultan captured, Mai wears her wedding dress, a symbol of her happy marriage.
 In the shadowy background her teenage son wears his father’s thobe.
-X waits for her son to turn 18 to become her legal male guardian.
+Mai waits for her son to turn 18 to become her legal male guardian.
 Until then, it’s her half-brother she hasn’t met.

 In another photo from the city of Hail, Umm Ahmed serves and sells coffee.
 Now in her early 60s, she got married over 40 years ago.
 When her husband wouldn’t allow their two sons to pursue their education, she collected money to help him find a second wife, gave him the dowry, and said, “I want you to divorce me.”
 He did.
 Today, she is a proud mother of two sons who served in the military and are nearly retired.

-But Alsultan’s favourite photo is a photo of a woman named Ohood, diving in 2016.
+But Alsultan’s favorite photo is a photo of a woman named Ohood, diving in 2016.

 “Saudi women can’t drive, but they can dive,” the caption read, at a time before the laws changed.